Ball Was Life, and Sometimes It Still Is

 There are few silver linings to a global pandemic.
 I need to get my joy where I can these days, since I cannot travel, see my aging relatives, go to a bar or concert, date freely, or do anything in public without a mask (which, while I am happy to do to protect others and myself, still sucks).
 So the chance to shoot around in relative peace feels like one of the few things to be thankful for.

-I don’t scream and cry when I talk to a therapist anymore.
-But still, basketball is my most therapeutic endeavor.
+Among everything I do for my mental health, basketball remains my most therapeutic endeavor.
 Nothing beats the feeling of having worked up a sweat, and for a single bead to run down and off my nose as I clutch the ball to my chest, leaning over and forward.
 I take a jab step, another, then explode towards the basket, or so it feels.
 My body is not the athletic little thing it once was — like my spirit, it has aged, and now that I am in my 30s, it’s possible that it is halfway, or more, on the path to somewhere or something else.
 With each stride, I am pushing back against the inertia, the fear, the literal and metaphorical weight that often keeps me grounded, unwilling to let go and fly.

-The ball goes up — and like a piece of writing, one that feels inspired and meaningful, it has purpose, moving towards a goal.
+The ball goes up.
+Like something I’ve written — a piece that feels inspired and meaningful — it has purpose, moving towards a goal.
 It settles through the rim, almost in slow motion.
-Looking up from under the basket, I can see that this one has found the mark, and I sigh in relief.
+Looking up from under the basket, I can see that this one has found the mark.
+I sigh in relief.
 Then the ball drops through the net and falls, silently, back into my waiting arms.